 Hash Function in Cryptography – A Comprehensive Study

 The hash function safeguards user data that websites acquire and serves as the guardian.
-Currently, if you log into a website with your username and password, the hash function securely ensures their protection.
-It shouldn’t be a surprise to you, keeping in mind the number of cyberattacks that happen these days.
+If you log into a website with your username and password, the hash function securely ensures their protection.
+It shouldn’t surprise you, keeping in mind the number of cyberattacks that happen these days.

 One of the primary encryption techniques used against cyberattacks is the hash function.
-If you are not aware of it, this comprehensive guide is for you.
+If you are unaware of it, this comprehensive guide is for you.
 Read along to find the definition, uses, and every last bit about the cryptographic hash function.

 What is the Hash function in Cryptography?